laserpilot/Installation_Up_4evr/README.md

  - ##### Network
     Your computer should almost always be hardwired to the network with ethernet - do not trust wifi :)

-     However, If you dont need remote access or don’t need internet access for the installation, it’s not a bad idea to disable the Wifi completely.
+     However, If you don't need remote access or don’t need internet access for the installation, it’s not a bad idea to disable the Wifi completely.
 If Wifi is turned off, the “Please select a Wireless Network” window won't pop up when you least expect it.
 You can also turn off the option to ask you to join a new network if the proper one isn't found.

  - ##### Bluetooth
     If running without a mouse or keyboard plugged in, sometimes you can get the annoying  ”Bluetooth keyboard/mouse setup” pop up over your application.
 You can temporality disable these by going to the advanced settings within the Bluetooth Preferences.
-See below for it’s location after clicking Advanced on the Bluetooth setting.
+See below for its location after clicking Advanced on the Bluetooth setting.

  ![BluetoothSettings](images/Bluetooth_settings.png)